ishumiglani0/Magical-Notes/README.md

 # Magical-Notes
-This is a note keeper environment in which user keep their important notes.
+This is a note keeper environment in which user can keep their important notes.